foreverluiscastro/React-Drinks-App/README.md

 `npm start` Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-This application accessses a mock internal-API.
-To initialize the server use `json-server --watch db.son --port 3001`
+This application uses db.json file which, when initialized, acts as a mock internal-API.\
+To initialize the server use `json-server --watch db.son --port 3001`.

 The page will load a navbar and Home page.\
 Use the links to navigate to the other components.